If you have suggestions, corrections, or updates, or if you find broken links, please e-mail MeredithSueWillis@gmail.com

 In theater, film, and novel, it is an essential unit of action.
 In drama, there is a new scene when a new character enters.
 The setting is fixed and the time continuous, usually "real" or natural time.
 In film, a scene is a shot or series of shots constituting a unit of continuous related action.
 In the novel, it is above all a dramatized moment– shown, not told.
 It can include dialogue, monologue (thinking) description, action, etc. etc. The dynamics change.
 People talk and act.
 Something happens.

 In fiction, while there are lots of things besides scenes– passages of narration and long internal monologues, for example– most writers eventually come to the point where they want to dramatize their story with a scene.
 Dialogue or other interaction between two or more characters often marks the heart of a scene.
 You can have pages and pages of narration, or pages and pages of the vicissitudes of one character's thoughts or suffering, but the building block of fiction is a series of scenes with connecting and surrounding material.
 The sene is the way the story moves to its next level: this is where the other parts of the story come together; or, it may be the beginning of everything, after which the next parts deal with the repercussions of this dramatized part.
-A scene is "dramatized" if not dramatic, and it generally demonstrates or "shows" rather than tells.
+A scene is "dramatized," although not necessarily dramatic in the sense of having a lot of shouting or overt action.
+It generally demonstrates or "shows" rather than tells.

 Example of a non-scenic narration (sometimes the best way to tell your story):